1991 eruption of Mount Pinatubo: Global environmental effects

 The powerful eruption of such an enormous volume of lava and ash injected significant quantities of aerosols and dust into the stratosphere.
 Sulfur dioxide oxidized in the atmosphere to produce a haze of sulfuric acid droplets, which gradually spread throughout the stratosphere over the year following the eruption.
 The injection of aerosols into the stratosphere is thought to have been the largest since the 1883 eruption of Krakatoa, with a total mass of SO_{2} of about 17000000 t being injected – the largest volume ever recorded by modern instruments (see chart and figure).

 This very large stratospheric injection resulted in a volcanic winter, a reduction in the normal amount of sunlight reaching the Earth's surface by roughly 10% (see figure).
 This led to a decrease in Northern Hemisphere average temperatures of 0.5–0.6 C-change and a global decrease of about 0.4 C-change.

-The 1991 eruption also caused the "Summer that Wasn't" in 1992.